CellMigStandOrg/biotracks/README.rst

   author_email = a valid email address

   [TRACKING_DATA]
-  x_coord_cmso = the column name pointing to the x coordinate y_coord_cmso = the column name pointing to the y coordinate z_coord_cmso = the column name pointing to the z coordinate frame_cmso = the column name pointing to the frame information object_id_cmso = the object identifier link_id_cmso = the link identifier
+  cmso_x_coord = the column name pointing to the x coordinate cmso_y_coord = the column name pointing to the y coordinate cmso_z_coord = the column name pointing to the z coordinate cmso_frame_id = the column name pointing to the frame information cmso_object_id = the object identifier cmso_link_id = the link identifier